nus-cs1010/2324-s1/docs/unix.md

 ```

 !!! warning "rm -rf *"
     While Unix command line provides lots of flexibility and power, with great power comes great responsibility.
-Some of the commands are extremely dangerous.  `rm -rf *` is the most famous one.
+Some commands are extremely dangerous.  `rm -rf *` is the most famous one.
 The notation `*` refers to all files, and the flag `-f` means forceful deletion (no question asked!), and `-r` means remove recursively everything under the current directory tree.
 Accidentally running this command has ruined many files.
 [Read more here](https://www.quora.com/What-are-some-crazy-rm-rf-stories-you-have-heard-about)

 `rm` comes with a `-i` flag that interactively asks you if you are sure if you want to delete a file.
 It is a good idea to always run `rm -i`.
 On `pe111`, we have configured everyone's account so that `rm` is aliased to `rm -i` by default.
 So when you run `rm hello.c`, it actually runs `rm -i hello.c`.